-Condition modification requests are ones you will ask for.
-Richard Warren is a skilled negotiator as well as trial attorney and will work hard to make sure your rights are protected.
-Below are some examples of how our law firm can help you.
+Are you considering a condition modification of your liquor license?
+Richard Warren is a skilled negotiator as well as a trial attorney and will work hard to make sure your rights are protected.
+Below are some examples of how our law firm can help you:

 Modifications you may want:

-- The ability to add inventory — perhaps carry a new craft beer
+- The ability to add inventory (such as carrying a new craft beer)

-- The ability to change your hours — to stay open later, open earlier or open on specific holidays
+- The ability to change your hours (such as staying open later, opening earlier or opening on specific holidays)

-- The ability to change inventory — perhaps add different size containers
+- The ability to change inventory (such as adding different size containers)

 Modifications you may NOT want:

-- Restrictions on your products — allowing the sale of beer only in six packs for example
+- Restrictions on your products (requiring the sale of beer only in six packs, for example)

-- Restrictions or mandated actions that don't apply to other businesses — conditions should be applied to other similar businesses in your area so that the competition does not have an unfair advantage
+- Restrictions or mandated actions that don’t apply to other businesses (conditions should be applied to other similar businesses in your area so your competition does not have an unfair advantage)